denilsonsa/denilsonsa.github.io/_posts/2006-02-19-nvidia-one-more-try.markdown

 - driver
 - Nvidia
 - X.org

+# Note: Using "\'" to prevent kramdown from converting "'" to "‘".
 ---

 Last night, I came upon _Shirakawasuna2_ at [#gentoo](irc://irc.freenode.net/gentoo) channel.
 He was asking for help with X.org lock-ups with via+nvidia+agp.
 I told him I had the same problem, and I was using `nv` driver.
 He told me he could "stabilize" using the `nvidia` driver.
 Then I asked how, and start writing one more chapter of my nvidia series…